3m377/RVC-Utilities/README.md

 - Convenient model downloads using the [Model Downloader](https://cdn.discordapp.com/attachments/1045962672300109874/1145192195914203187/downloadmodel.bat) script.
 ## Downloads

-*Note: Availability may vary based on README update frequency.*
+*Note: Availability may vary based on README update frequency.
+I recommend downloading straight from GitHub incase I forget to update these links.*

-- [Easy RVC Installer](https://cdn.discordapp.com/attachments/1045962672300109874/1147059567906271312/easy-install-rvc.bat) | A script designed to automate the RVC installation process as much as possible.
+- [Easy RVC Installer](https://cdn.discordapp.com/attachments/1045962672300109874/1147085982705926215/easy-install-rvc.bat) | A script designed to automate the RVC installation process as much as possible.
 - [Model Downloader](https://cdn.discordapp.com/attachments/1045962672300109874/1145192195914203187/downloadmodel.bat) | This script is automatically downloaded when using the Easy RVC Installer script.
 Alternatively, it can be downloaded separately if RVC is already installed.
 ## Instructions